Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Introduction

 \subsection{Our results for FPPHE}

 Our main result for FPPHE is that if $p<1-p_c^{\text{site}}$ and $\lambda$ is small enough, then with positive probability $FPP_1$ occupies a positive density of sites, immediately giving that $FPP_1$ survives.
 We note that this result is also true in dimension 2.
+This result is similar in spirit to that of Sidoravicius-Stauffer~\cite{sidoravicius2019multi}, but the latter establishes survival of $FPP_1$ by first fixing $\lambda$ and then setting $p$ small enough.
+The difference in the order at which the parameters are chosen does make a difference in the overall behavior of FPPHE, as illustrated in Figure~\ref{fig:simul} and more thoroughly explained in Section~\ref{sec:known_results}.